GDAOSU/LOD2BuildingModel/README.md

 The journal paper [Automated LoD-2 Model Reconstruction from Satellite-derived Digital Surface Model and Orthophoto](https://www.sciencedirect.com/science/article/pii/S0924271621002318) is the technical description of the approach.

-The conference paper (accepted) [Sat2LoD2: A Software For Automated Lod-2 Modeling From Satellite-Derived Orthophoto And Digital Surface Model](https://arxiv.org/abs/2204.04139) describing the tools (SAT2LoD2) which achieve by Python, operations and with some slight updates.
+The conference paper [Sat2LoD2: A Software For Automated Lod-2 Modeling From Satellite-Derived Orthophoto And Digital Surface Model](https://www.int-arch-photogramm-remote-sens-spatial-inf-sci.net/XLIII-B2-2022/379/2022/) describing the tools (SAT2LoD2) which achieve by Python, operations and with some slight updates.

 ## Resources